Columbia Banking System and Bank of Commerce Holdings Announce Shareholder and Regulatory Approvals and Anticipated Merger Closing Date

-TACOMA, Wash. and SACRAMENTO, Calif., Sept.
-21, 2021 /PRNewswire/ -- Columbia Banking System, Inc. (NASDAQ: COLB, "Columbia"), the holding company for Columbia State Bank, and Bank of Commerce Holdings (NASDAQ: BOCH, "Bank of Commerce"), the holding company for Merchants Bank of Commerce, today jointly announced approval by Bank of Commerce shareholders for their proposed merger, and the receipt of all required regulatory approvals.
+TACOMA, WA and SACRAMENTO, CALIF., Sept.
+22, 2021 (GLOBE NEWSWIRE) -- Columbia Banking System, Inc. ( COLB, “Columbia”), the holding company for Columbia State Bank, and Bank of Commerce Holdings ( BOCH, “Bank of Commerce”), the holding company for Merchants Bank of Commerce, today jointly announced approval by Bank of Commerce shareholders for their proposed merger, and the receipt of all required regulatory approvals.
 The merger was announced on June 23, 2021 and the transaction is expected to be completed on or about October 1, 2021.

 Ninety-eight percent of the Bank of Commerce Holdings common shares voting at Bank of Commerce’s special meeting voted in favor of the merger, representing more than 63% of all outstanding Bank of Commerce Holdings common shares.